LogoLogo

 Raw grayscale

-(Reference Mode) Processes full resolution, uncompressed, grayscale images.
+(Reference Mode) This mode processes full resolution, uncompressed, grayscale images.
 The grayscale mode is designed to be used only for reference purposes, and processed frames will not contribute to the reconstruction of 3D data.
-Because of the high bandwidth associated with sending raw grayscale frames, this mode is not fully synchronized with other tracking cameras and they will run at lower frame rate.
-Also, raw grayscale videos cannot be exported out from a recording.
-Use this video mode only for aiming and monitoring the camera views for diagnosing tracking problems.
+Because of the high bandwidth associated with sending raw grayscale frames, this mode is not fully synchronized with other tracking cameras and will run at lower frame rate.
+Raw grayscale videos cannot be exported from a recording.

 Supported Camera Models: All camera models.